 Seamstresses & Tailors:

 The workshop's apprentice program trains unskilled workers in sewing and fashion design over a period of two or three years.
 The program targets women with disabilities and adults with developmental disabilities who seek to learn an occupational trade.
-Participants earn a living stipend of 450 GHS (115 USD) per month for the duration of their apprenticeship.
+Participants earn a living wage stipend per month for the duration of their apprenticeship.
 By comparison, most apprentices in Ghana are required to pay for training.
 Apprentices with developmental disabilities are paired one-to-one with other experienced apprentices, who provide individualized learning and tutoring support as part of their conditions for receiving these stipends.
 As full-time workers, they earn benefits including social security, housing relocation support, and preventative health services.

 Every month, the workshop hosts a free on or off-site community program to train participants in basic tie-dye and soap-making techniques so that they can produce and sell their own handiwork to meet their needs.
 The program targets women with disabilities, mothers or caretakers of children with disabilities, and unemployed women but is open to all community members.
 The training is an all-day event and includes lectures and practical demonstrations.
 The programs are led by the workers and manager and seek to engage the community in awareness about the workshop's social mission of including persons with disabilities and encouraging women's leadership.